 "We've seen a lack of compliance....
 We're seen fatalities that are directly attributed to the use of a cellphone....
 It's an ongoing problem and it is taking lives."

-Have you or someone you love been involved in an accident that was caused by a distracted driver?
-At the law offices of Greg Monforton and Partners, we urge all drivers to put down any possible distractions and can help injury victims obtain a legal solution to any injury claims that they may wish to pursue.
+Have you or someone you love been involved in a Windsor car accident that was caused by a distracted driver?
+At the law offices of Greg Monforton and Partners, our personal injury lawyers urge all drivers to put down any possible distractions and can help injury victims obtain a legal solution to any injury claims that they may wish to pursue.

 We proudly offer 100% FREE case reviews to Ontario drivers and we only get paid when we win.